morewings/cra-template-quickstart-redux/README.md

 ## Absolute imports

 You can use source folder relative paths for imports. `import Component from './../../../../../../src/components/Component'` becomes `import Component from 'components/Component'`.
+Configuration is inside `jsconfig.json` file.
 You will love it 💖!